sysujjlab/sysujjlab.github.io/content/event/bishe zhangyafei hejunhao/index.md

 ---
-title: Outstanding Undergraduate Theses at the school-level and the college-level for the Class of 2025
+title: Outstanding Undergraduate Theses at the school-level and the university-level for the Class of 2025

 #event: Shared AI Website
 #event_url: https://chatpro.sysujjlab.top